|Homepage:||Click to visit|

 Study Abroad in Beijing, China: Features

-- January Term: open to students with at least 3 semesters of previous Chinese language study
+- The four-week January Term is a perfect warm up to any spring China program.
+It is open to students with at least 3 previous semesters of Chinese.

 Students will earn transfer credit from CET and Beijin Institute of Education.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
 Students must complete the coursework during this program according to the established guidelines by CET and Beijing Institute of Education.
 The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
 For more information visit the UK Education Abroad Academic Credit website.